windriver-codecamp/GPU-WRLinux/3_Software/5_Applications/CUDA/README.md

 ```
 ### Issues
 * There are errors in the outputs of few CUDA examples.
-We can dig them further if needed.
+We'll dig them further if needed.